News and Stories

 A video from the International Iguana Foundation celebrating World Lizard Day in 2019, highlighting the amazing attributes and adaptations of the charismatic iguanas.

-The International Iguana Foundation worked closely with the Jamaican Environment Trust to collaborate on bringing I-Roy the Jamaican Iguana to life in this video!
-Jamaican Iguanas have been brought back from the brink of extinction through headstart program, but are still at risk.
-This video aims to tell the story of I-Roy and his friends and what people can do to help!
-This work would not be possible without the partnership of the Hope Zoo and the National Environment and Planning Agency (NEPA).
+The International Iguana Foundation worked closely with the Jamaican Environment Trust to collaborate on bringing “I-Roy the Jamaican Iguana” to life in this video.
+Jamaican Rock Iguanas have been brought back from the brink of extinction through a headstart program and reintroductions, but they are still at risk.
+This video tells the story of I-Roy and his friends and what people can do to help.
+Partners on the project were the Hope Zoo and the National Environment and Planning Agency (NEPA).

 Meet the people on the front line of iguana conservation in Jamaica!

 Health screening of Jamaican Iguanas leaving the facility at the Hope Zoo in September 2019.